2. Particular fee specifications or provisions

 - For DVDs, $2.00 each for write-once DVD w/case, $4.00 each for re-writable DVD w/case.

-The fee schedule also applies, under § 316(e) to political subdivisions whose legislative bodies have not adopted a uniform schedule.
+The fee schedule also applies, under 1 V.S.A. § 316(e) to political subdivisions whose legislative bodies have not adopted a uniform schedule.

 For photocopies, the default rate is fifteen cents per page.
-RCW 42.56.070(8), .120, .130.
+RCW 42.56.120.
 Agencies may charge ten cents per page for scanning records into an electronic format, and five cents for each four electronic files or attachment uploaded to email, cloud-based data storage service, or other means of electronic delivery.
 RCW 42.56.120.
-Agencies may charge higher rates, but only if they establish a higher rate is necessary to recover actual costs, and the basis for computation of the charge.
+Agencies may charge higher rates, but only if they establish that a higher rate is necessary to recover actual costs and the basis for computation of the charge.
 RCW 42.56.070(7).
+Alternatively, an agency may charge a flat fee of up to two dollars for any request.
+RCW 42.56.120.
 The Act sets forth criteria which may be considered in determining such cost.
-Id.
-See RCW 70.58.107 (2000) (birth, death, marriage, and dissolution certificates).
+Id.; see also RCW 70.58.107 (2000) (regarding birth, death, marriage, and dissolution certificates).

-Search fees may not be charged to requesters under the Public Records Act, except for customized requests.
+Search fees may not be charged to requesters under the Public Records Act, except for customized requests, and then only if the fees are discussed and agreed to in advance.
 RCW 42.56.120.

 The FOIA does not allow separate charges for searches, duplication, computer access or printouts, microfiche, or non-print audio or audio-visual records.
 Since the statute only authorizes charges for the reasonable cost of "reproduction."
 W. Va.
 Code § 29B-1-3(e) explicitly provides that a public body “may establish fees reasonably calculated to reimburse it for its actual cost in making reproductions of records,” but “may not charge a search or retrieval fee or otherwise seek reimbursement based on a man-hour basis as part of costs associated with making reproduction of records.”
 (Emphasis added).
 This language permits of only one interpretation.
 A public body may charge fees to reimburse only its actual costs in copying records.